Aorta3698/catalan_toolbox/README.md

 This will create a python virtual environment, install all dependencies, and then run Makefile.

+It also attempts to silence the warning described below.

 ## RuntimeWarning: invalid value encountered in divide
 Netgraph lib currently has this warning as discussed by the library creator [here](https://github.com/paulbrodersen/netgraph/issues/81); to suppress this harming warning, put
 ```